qtile/qtile/docs/manual/config/lazy.rst

 Lazy objects
 ============

-The ``lazy.lazy`` object is a special helper object to specify a command for later execution.
-This object acts like the root of the object graph, which means that we can specify a key binding command with the same syntax used to call the command through a script or through :ref:`qtile-shell`.
+The :data:`lazy.lazy` object is a special helper object to specify a command for later execution.
+This object acts like the root of the object graph, which means that we can specify a command with the same syntax used to call the command through a script or through :ref:`qtile-shell`.

 Example
 -------